paragon1234/MPC-Controller/README.md

 **Update equations**:

-The kinematic model can predict the state on the next time step by taking into account the current state and actuators as follows:
+The kinematic model can predict the state on the next time step (state at t+1) from the current state (state vector at t) and actuators values as follows:

 ![Kinematic model](readme_img/eq1.png)